rickylk/LSTM-based-method-for-grasp-and-lift-detection-on-EEG/README.md

 However, in this study, we will focus on EEG data only.
 The brief information of the dataset is shown below; <br />
   - 12 participants, 10 series of trial subjects and ~ 30 trials on each series, 3,960 trials in total.<br />
   - 6 labels: Hand Start, First Digit Touch, Both Start Load Phase, Lift Off, Replace, Both Released.
-  - Object used and action:<br />
+  - Object used and action:
-        - different weight (165, 330, 660 g).<br />
+    -  different weight (165, 330, 660 g).
-        - different surface (sandpaper, suede, silk surface).<br />
+    -  different surface (sandpaper, suede, silk surface).
-        - different action e.g. enforcing change in fingertip, grasp with thumb and index finger and  lift and hold.<br />
+    -  different action e.g. enforcing change in fingertip, grasp with thumb and index finger and  lift and hold.
 For data collection, this dataset is recorded using EEG sensor ActiCap 32 channals in conjunction with BrainAmp EEG signal amplifier.
 After preprocessing, the ready to use data sample rate is 500 Hz.

 ![capture_001_13062022_014953](https://user-images.githubusercontent.com/21188544/173246397-fa775461-8c87-4b51-9361-91c28a9a5603.jpg)